Manimohan05/Custom_Object_Detection_and_Novel_Bounding_Box_Metric_with_YOLO/README.md

 val: ./data/images/val
 ```

+### 4. Training
-- Trained on a small dataset of cats and dogs. ( You can set the  img size , batch size, and epoches. and set the file path of data.yaml correctly)
+- Train on a small dataset of cats and dogs. ( You can set the  img size , batch size, and epoches. and set the file path of data.yaml correctly)

 ```